Trekking peaks of Nepal

 Expedition peaks

 These are different from trekking peaks.
-Permits are through the Ministry of Tourism and take several weeks planning and then require two interviews with the expedition leader at the Ministry of Tourism in Kathmandu, a briefing at the beginning (sometimes all members have to attend) and leader debrief at the end.
+Permits are through the Ministry of Tourism and take several weeks planning and then require two interviews with the expedition leader at the Ministry of Tourism in Kathmandu: a briefing at the beginning (sometimes all members have to attend) and leader debrief at the end.
 No is liaison officer needed for peaks under 6500m, but there is still a huge amount of paperwork for the Nepal trekking agency.

 There are several dozen peaks 6000m-6500m with a permit cost of: